-Instant Off: Turns off instantly.
+Instant Off: Turns off the system instantly.

-Delay 4 Second: Turns off after a 4 second delay.
+Delay 4 Second: Turns off the system after a 4 second delay.
 If momentary press of button, the system will go into Suspend Mode.
-Press again to take system out of Suspend Mode.
+Press the power botton again to take system out of Suspend Mode.